-Rockdale Council has prepared this development control plan to ensure compliance with the Environmental Planning and Assessment Amendment (Infrastructure and Other Planning Reform) Act 2005.
-The Reform Act allows only one development control plan (DCP) for each planning authority to apply to a site.
-Accordingly, this DCP is the only one that has been prepared for, and applies to, the entire Rockdale Local Government Area.
+Former Rockdale Council has prepared this development control plan to ensure compliance with the Environmental Planning and Assessment Amendment (Infrastructure and Other Planning Reform) Act 2005.

 1.2 Name of this DCP

 This plan is called Rockdale Development Control Plan (DCP) 2011.